-- Section 1.
+Section 1.
 Conflict.
-Anything to the contrary herein notwithstanding, if any provision of these Amended By-Laws is in conflict with or in contradiction of the Master Deed, the Articles of Incorporation or with the requirements of any applicable law, then the requirements of these Amended By-Laws, the Articles of Incorporation or law shall be deemed controlling. - Section 2.
+Anything to the contrary herein notwithstanding, if any provision of these Amended By-Laws is in conflict with or contradiction of the Master Deed, the Certificate of Incorporation or with the requirements or any law, then the requirements of these Amended By-laws, the Certificate of Incorporation or law shall be deemed controlling.

+Section 2.
 Invalidity.
 The invalidity of any part of these Amended By-Laws shall not impair or affect in any manner the enforceability or affect the remaining provisions of the Amended By-Laws.